 To see if I can send awards straight down to you!

 Stickers - given out by teachers and teaching assistants for effort with work and behaviour and achievement in work.
 Taken home to be shared with parents/carers.

 Marble Jar – the class work towards a negotiated ‘treat’ by earning marbles for times when the whole class has behaved or worked appropriately.
 The number of marbles needed is agreed with the class.
 (Marbles are NOT taken out!)

 Rainbow chart / points each Reception and Key Stage 1 classroom.
 Children are rewarded for positive work and behaviour.

-House points - Each child in KS2 is allocated to one of the 6 Houses.
+House points - Each child in KS2 is allocated to one of the six houses.
 Given out by adults for achievement in work or behaviour.
 Goes towards half termly house point reward.
-This will be announced in a Friday Whole School Assembly on a weekly basis.
+This will be announced in school on a weekly basis.

 The values and school rules are reinforced by the adults in school by: